magicbuttonlabs/website/foundation-build-content.md

 - **Why:** Different height constraints.
 Not a vocabulary difference — same stages, same order.

 ### Delta D — Actions / CTA
 - **Website:** Two hero buttons (Contact Us · Get monday.com) plus a closing CTA band with two buttons.
+Hero now also carries a "Share this overview" link to the primer.
+- **Primer:** Single primary CTA to the full page ("See the full Foundation Build page"), Contact secondary.
+Plus the action-bar "Share with a colleague" + "Download PDF (soon)".
 - **2-pager:** One CTA only (framework rule: more than one CTA dilutes the action). ⚠️ Verify which single CTA the 2-pager uses.

+### Delta E — Primer keeps the do/don't AND the stat
+- **Website:** Two-column do/don't, no stat strip.
+- **Primer:** Carries *both* — the 3/1/0 stat strip (from the 2-pager hero) *and* the two-column do/don't (from the website).
+It has room the dense print hero doesn't, so it doesn't have to choose.
+- **2-pager:** Stat strip only; the do/don't is folded into the "0" stat (Delta A).
+- **Why:** The primer is the synthesis surface — web-flexible layout means it can show the credibility stats and the honest-scoping do/don't side by side.
+This is the one place all of it coexists.

 ---